 It’s worth noting that the schools become less uniform if you look at net price, not sticker price.
 While the average net price of attending Penn increased from 2012-2015, the average net price of attending Princeton declined during the same time period.

-But not all students receive financial aid, and the continued consistency within tuition increases at elite schools today is not all that different from in 1991, New York Times reported that “such collusion [had] been suspected for many years, because tuition increases for the Ivy League universities came in virtual lockstep.”
+But not all students receive financial aid, and the continued consistency within tuition increases at elite schools today is not all that different from in 1991, when The New York Times reported that “such collusion [had] been suspected for many years, because tuition increases for the Ivy League universities came in virtual lockstep.”
 At the time, the cost of attendance at most of them exceeded the high amount of $20,000 a year.

 “The fact that [schools] all raised tuitions at roughly the same time and the same amount would itself not be proof of an antitrust conspiracy,” Penn Law professor Howard Langer said.